United Nations Medal: United Nations Korea Medal

-The first United Nations medal to be created was the United Nations Service Medal, also known as the United Nations Service Medal Korea, was awarded to any military service member, of an Armed Force allied with South Korea, who participated in the defense of South Korea from North Korea between the dates of 27 June 1950 and 27 July 1953.
+The first United Nations medal to be created was the United Nations Service Medal, also known as the United Nations Service Medal Korea, was awarded to any military service member, of an Armed Force allied with South Korea, who participated in the defense of South Korea from North Korea between 27 June 1950 and 27 July 1953.
 The military forces of the Netherlands are awarded the medal for service to January 1, 1955, while the armed forces of Thailand and Sweden grant the award to July 27, 1955.

 United Nations Emergency Force Medal

 In 1956, to maintain the peace which brought the end of the Suez Crisis the United Nations Emergency Force was established.
 This was the first Peacekeeping operation of the United Nations.
 To reward the service of troops from Brazil, Canada, Colombia, Denmark, India, Norway, Sweden and Yugoslavia those troops who completed ninety days of service with the UNEF were awarded the United Nations Emergency Force Medal.
 The mission lasted from November 1956 until June 1967.
 It is unique from other United Nations Medals in that instead of saying UN on the obverse, it says UNEF.
-Subsequent missions did not use the missions abbreviation on its medals.
+Subsequent missions did not use the mission’s abbreviation on its medals.

 United Nations Medal ribbons

 In most nations, the standard United Nations Medal is awarded in lieu of a campaign-specific medal.
 Most operations utilize a different ribbon for each mission, though there have been some notable exceptions.
 In some countries where the UN Security Council determines a mission in the same geographic region, but changes the mission mandate by way of Security Council Resolution, there may be a number of missions which have identical campaign ribbons and then later will change the ribbon to reflect the changing environment.

 The United Nations Mission in Haiti (UNMIH) was originally established by United Nations Security Council Resolution 867 on 23 September 1993 and lasted until in June 1996.
 This mission was an effort to end the conflict and instability caused by the 1991 Haitian coup d'état.
 Subsequent missions to maintain stability and train the Haitian National Police were undertaken under UNSMIH, UNTMIH, MIPONUH, and MICAH.
-These subsequent missions all used the same medal as UNMIH.
+These subsequent missions all used the same ribbon as UNMIH.

 In East Timor, the medals awarded for UNAMET, UNTAET and UNMISET all have the same ribbon.